Compliance: Structure

 Monitoring of Individual Cases

-All reports regarding the facts, causes and preventive measures and remedies of each compliance incident are shared with the Administration Office for the Compliance Committee, and are used for conducting case analyses and risk assessment, and planning compliance programs and measures.
+All reports regarding the facts, causes and preventive measures or remedies for each compliance incident are shared with the Administration Office for the Compliance Committee.
+These reports are used for case analyses, risk assessment, and planning compliance programs and measures.

 Employee Awareness Survey

-We see employee engagement as the most important factor in our efforts to develop a dynamic spirited, and vibrant talent pool and organization through human resource policies linked to our management strategies.
-In line with this philosophy, we began to conduct a yearly Employee Awareness Survey in FY2022 with the aim of regularly monitoring and enhancing our organizational culture, including the culture of compliance.
-One of the Group’s KPIs is the maintenance of positive response rates of at least 65% for both the employee engagement rate and employee enablement rate in the Employee Awareness Survey.
-Employees receive feedback about the survey results so that they can use this information to make improvements in their own organizations.
-At the management level, we analyze and discuss these survey results, identify issues that need to be addressed on a companywide level, and reflect our findings in policies.
-For example, in FY2023 we took steps to raise productivity by improving business process efficiency through Groupwide business process reforms based on our analysis of the results of the Employee Awareness Survey.
-The aim of these reforms is to create business environments in which our human resources can focus on value creation activities.
+We view employee engagement as the most important factor in developing a dynamic, spirited, and vibrant talent pool and organization through human resource policies aligned with our management strategies.
+In line with this philosophy, MC began conducting an annual Employee Awareness Survey in FY2022 to regularly monitor and enhance organizational culture, including the culture of compliance.
+One of MC’s KPIs is maintaining positive response rates of at least 65% for both employee engagement and employee enablement in the survey.
+Employees receive feedback on survey results to help them make improvements within their own organizations.
+At the management level, we analyze and discuss these results, identify company-wide issues, and incorporate findings into policies.
+For example, since FY2023, MC has implemented company-wide business process reforms based on survey analysis to improve efficiency and raise productivity.
+These reforms aim to create business environments where human resources can focus on value- creation activities.

 Responses to Risk Factors by Each Business

-MC conducts periodic self-assessments of the compliance risks to which special attention should be given for each of its businesses and subsidiaries, such as risks relating to anti-trust violations, bribery and corruption, and occupational health and safety, taking into consideration industry, product, and regional characteristics.
-Compliance Officers of each Business Group analyze risk factors that require special attention related to their Business Group and implement risk response measures.
-Each subsidiary also appoints a person responsible for compliance matters (i.e. Compliance Officer of subsidiaries), who analyzes risk factors related to respective business areas, and implements risk response measures.
+MC conducts periodic self-assessments of compliance risks that require special attention for each of its businesses and subsidiaries, such as risks relating to anti-trust violations, bribery and corruption, and occupational health and safety, taking into account industry, product, and regional characteristics.
+Compliance Officers of each Business Group analyze risk factors specific to their Group and implement appropriate risk response measures.
+Each subsidiary also appoints a person responsible for compliance matters (i.e. Compliance Officer of subsidiaries), who analyzes risk factors for their respective business areas and implements risk response measures.

 PDCA Cycle

-Utilizing the PDCA cycle, MC implements necessary measures, such as conducting various seminars and adopting regulations, to address the compliance risks identified from the results of the various surveys, reports and monitoring, as well as taking into consideration the opinions of the Compliance Officer of each Business Group.
-The results are further monitored, and an analysis of the results is reflected in the further identification and evaluation of risks.
-The aim is to improve the awareness and knowledge of compliance among all officers and employees by repeatedly and rigorously educating and training them.
+Utilizing the PDCA cycle, MC implements necessary measures, such as conducting seminars and adopting regulations, to address compliance risks identified through surveys, reports, and monitoring, while considering input from Compliance Officers of each Business Group.
+Results are monitored and analyzed, and findings are reflected in further risk identification and evaluation.
+The goal is to improve compliance awareness and knowledge among all officers and employees through repeated and rigorous education and training.